-Each controller should appoint a Data Protection Officer (DPO) to oversee GDPR compliance within the organisation.
-The DPO should be the main point of contact for any employee in the company unsure of the correct course of action, or data subjects wanting to contact the controller regarding their own data.
+Each controller should appoint a Data Protection Officer (DPO) to oversee GDPR compliance within the organization.
+The DPO should be the main point of contact for any employee in the company unsure of the correct course of action, or for data subjects wanting to contact the controller regarding their own data.

-- Monitoring compliance – Importantly, the DPO must monitor activities within the organisation to ensure there are no GDPR breaches – intentional or otherwise.
+- Monitoring compliance – Importantly, the DPO must monitor activities within the organization to ensure there are no GDPR breaches – intentional or otherwise.
 The DPO must be able to act independently of the controller in order to achieve this task.

 - The Role of the Processor

-Though the controller oversees data processing, and uses the results of the process, they will often contract a third party to carry out the actual task.
+Though the controller oversees data processing, and uses the results of the processing, they will often contract a third party to carry out the actual task.
 These processors must adhere to GDPR and also do their utmost to ensure data privacy.

 - Data security – Similarly to controllers, processors must ensure that all data is adequately secured through a variety of measures.